 Grandpa (William M. ("Red") Waite, is the guy on the left with his arms folded.

 I've lost both grandpas in the last five years so I was wearing my grandpa's hat and my other grandpa's dog tags bringing them along.

-The second plane is the A-6 Intruder who's wreckage is scattered across a good solid ¾ mile debris field.
+The second plane wreck in that area is the A-6 Intruder who's wreckage is scattered across a good solid ¾ mile debris field.